 The following two points should not be overlooked:

-- Conflicts: Each author of a submission has to log into the submission system and properly declare all potential conflicts of interest in the author profile form.
+- Conflicts: For each submission, the authors must make sure that they properly declare all potential conflicts of interest for all of the authors of that submission.
+This includes marking PC conflicts as well as “Other Conflicts (external)”.
 A conflict caught late in the reviewing process leads to a voided review which may be infeasible to replace.

 - Anonymity: POPL 2023 will employ a double-blind reviewing process.
 Make sure that your submitted paper is fully anonymized.